Shchors (opera)

 Shchors (Щорс; also known as Commander is an opera in five acts by the Ukrainian composer Borys Lyatoshynsky.
 It was written in 1937–1938 to a libretto by Ivan Kocherga and Maksym Rylsky.
-The main hero, Mykola Shchors, was a military figure originally from Zhytomyr Oblast.
+The main hero, Mykola Shchors, was a military figure originally from Chernihiv Oblast.
 The opera was first staged at the Kyiv Opera House on 1 September 1938.